 Purges and changes

-In the second half of the nineteenth century, the Roman artist Felice Kibel, who also worked on the Orthodox Baptistery, was charged with restoring the mosaics in the lower zone.
+In the second half of the nineteenth century, the Roman artist Felice Kibel (1814-1872), who also worked on the Orthodox Baptistery, was charged with restoring the mosaics of the lower zone.
 These were probably in a bad state, and parts of for instance the Classe mosaic were missing altogether.
 Although the mosaics are now complete again, it is certain that Kibel made changes to the original composition and added elements of his own.

-The fact that changes were made to the images is impossible to hide: in some places it clearly shows.
+The fact that, already in the sixth century, changes were made to the images is impossible to hide: in some places it clearly shows.
 Sometimes this was probably because of haste or a lack of skill on the part of the mosaicists who were employed by Agnellus.
-For instance, the ground line in the zone between the Three Magi and the two angels on the right of the Madonna and Child (the visitor’s left) clearly changes and becomes much lower (see the images above).
+For instance, the ground line in the zone between the Three Magi and the two angels to the right of the Madonna and Child (the visitor’s left) clearly changes and becomes much lower (see the images above).
 The mosaics here were simply crudely done.

 However, if we take a closer look at the columns of the Palatium, we see fingers, hands and parts of arms on some of them.
 The body parts presumably belonged to figures representing Goths and/or Arians who were holding their hands up in the orans position.
 It is claimed, with some justification, that these elements were left in place on purpose, precisely to show to churchgoers that they had been erased.